Welcome to the NASSM Blog site hosted by the NASSM Publicity and Promotions Committee!

 The purpose of the NASSM Blog is to connect academics and practitioners with the latest research, programming, and innovations in the sport industry.
 The blog serves as a means to interact with members more informally about current issues or the latest research, and with time, to offer academics and practitioners a platform to share industry-relevant information.

 How do I contribute?

 The blog aims to feature guest contributors from both academia (both professionals and students!) and industry discussing the latest research, education, innovations, trends and/or challenges in the sport industry.
-If you have an topic idea or would like to contribute, please contact Andrea Geurin with a brief paragraph highlighting your blog post idea.
-Andrea will share this idea with the committee and will notify you if your idea has been chosen for the blog.
+If you have a topic idea or would like to contribute, please contact Jillian McNiff with a brief paragraph highlighting your blog post idea.
+Jillian will share this idea with the committee and will notify you if your idea has been chosen for the blog.

 What is the format?

 Once your topic proposal has been reviewed by the P&P Committee, please submit a blog post up to 500-700 words maximum and 1-2 photos within 2 weeks of acceptance.
 Your tone should be free from technical, academic jargon and relevant to both academia and practitioners, alike.
 Think of these posts as an informal communication tool meant for knowledge exchange, inspiration, and an opportunity to connect all facets of the sport industry.
 Finally, please hyperlink your name to your school website or social media outlets, as well as any resources, citations, and/or additional information.

 Please note that the P&P Committee reserves the right to edit blog submissions before posting.